haesleinhuepf/NEUBIAS_TS11/README.md

-In this repository, you find step-by-step instructions on how to build up personalized template for your ImageJ2/Fiji plugins.
+In this repository, you find step-by-step instructions on how to build up personalized a template for your ImageJ2/Fiji plugins.
 Furthermore, you learn how to build up a workflow for image segmentation / labelling / measurements.
 Just go through the git branches to see how code evolves.

 ---